A Census of Double-Peaked Lyman-alpha Emitters in MAGPI: Classification, Global Characteristics, and Spatially Resolved Properties: Discussions

-Given the anticorrelation between peak separation and $F_{\mathrm{trough}}/ \bar{F}_{\mathrm{peak}}$ in Figure \ref{fig:sep_trough}, we expect that LAEs with relatively lower column densities typically show a higher trough flux.
+In Figure \ref{NH_dependence}, the residual trough flux density is shown as a function of the global \hi\ column density.
+In general, we find that LAEs with relatively lower column densities typically show a higher trough flux.
 The higher the column density, the more scattering and absorption \lya\ photons experience near the line center.
 This pushes \lya\ photons further into the red and blue wings before they can escape.
 This results in greater suppression of the central flux, causing the trough between the peaks to deepen as $N_{\mathrm{HI}}$ increases.
+This trend is in agreement with the well-known correlation between peak separation and $N_{\mathrm{HI}}$, given the anticorrelation between peak separation and $F_{\mathrm{trough}}/ \bar{F}_{\mathrm{peak}}$ in Figure \ref{fig:sep_trough}.
 Therefore, a smaller peak separation and a higher trough flux strongly suggest the presence of low-$N_{\mathrm{HI}}$ channels, which we will explore further in \S \ref{sec:LyC}.